vence722/convert/README.md

 # convert
-A set of helper functions for data type convertion in Go programming language.
+A set of helper functions for data type conversion in Go programming language.

 ## Installation
 ```